vibeus/vibe-website/content/blog/how-will-your-company-define-wfh-guidelines/index.md

 ---
-title: "How Will Your Company Define WFH Guidelines?"
+title: How Will Your Company Define WFH Guidelines?
 slug: how-will-your-company-define-wfh-guidelines
 author: Megan Snyder
-date: 2020-11-23
+date: '2020-11-23'
-tags: ["remote work", "wfh"]
+tags:
-description: Creating transparent guidelines for work from home policies is key to successful remote collaboration.
+- remote work
+- wfh
 draft: false
 isfeatured: false
+description: Creating transparent guidelines for work from home policies is key to successful remote collaboration.
 ---

 The shift to remote collaboration has presented many unique challenges, but it has also been an eye-opening experience for millions of people who used to work outside the home.
 The realization that so many jobs can be done well from nearly anywhere has expanded the possibility of offering flexible work options and giving employees more freedom in how to structure the work week.